Phil Daniels: Career

 Daniels was a contestant in the 2020 BBC Celebrity MasterChef.

 In 2021, it was announced that Daniels would star alongside Jonathan Bailey, Taron Egerton and Jade Anouka in a production of Mike Bartlett’s Cock at the Ambassadors Theatre, London, in 2022.

 In April 2023, Daniels appeared as Reggie in the BBC black comedy Inside No. 9.
 The episode was series 8 episode 2, "Mother's Ruin".

-In July 2023, Daniels featured as a special guest at Blur’s concerts at Wembley Stadium, London, for the song “Parklife”.
+In July 2023, Daniels featured as a special guest at Blur's concerts at Wembley Stadium, London, for the song "Parklife".

 Personal life

-Daniels had a 30-year relationship with Jan Stevens, a record industry associate whom he met in the eighties, until her death from pancreatic cancer in 2012.
+Daniels had a 30-year relationship with Jan Stevens, a record industry associate and former employee at Track Records whom he met in the 1980s, until her death from pancreatic cancer in 2012.
 They had one daughter, born in 1990.

-He is a supporter of Chelsea F.C.
+He is a supporter of Chelsea F.C. and was a survivor of the Eltham Well Hall rail crash.